shlusiak/Freebloks-Android/README.md

 git submodule update
 ```

-## Donate
+## Suppoer

 Freebloks is free software.
-If you like Freebloks why not consider a donation?
-You can either purchase Freebloks VIP on Google Play, or donate via Paypal.
+If you like Freebloks why not consider supporting the development?
+You can either purchase Freebloks VIP on Google Play, or support via Paypal.

 <table>
   <tr>